MAX KEILWERTH PERIOD

 At some point, during the MK period, the models ''Professional'' and ''Champion'' were available too.

-second row: MK period C.A.
-Wunderlich alto source ebay kleinanzeigen
+fourth row: C.A.
+Wunderlich alto ( FXH stencil ) source ebay kleinanzeigen

-thirteenth and fourteenth row: New Brunswick International baritone ( Max Keilwerth stencil )
+seventeenth and eighteenth row: New Brunswick International baritone ( Max Keilwerth stencil )